Arrive in Yellowknife, Canada

 |Trip Cost, double occupancy||$12,250|

-Costs are per person, double occupancy, not including airfare (except charter flights between Yellowknife, Canada and Arctic Watch Wilderness Camp), singles extra.
-See Included, and Not Included sections for more details.
+Costs are per person, double occupancy, not including airfare (except for round-trip flights between Yellowknife, Canada and Arctic Watch Wilderness Camp), singles extra.
+See Included and Not Included sections for more details.

 |Payment||Due Date||Amount Per Person|